-Chapter Five Sooner Than You Think
+Chapter Five

-1. Please read the chapter aloud.
+Sooner Than You Think

-2. Tempis fugit is the Latin equivalent for our phrase, "time flies."
+- 1. Please read the chapter aloud. - 2.
+Tempis fugit is the Latin equivalent for our phrase, "time flies."
 It might be stated this way: "time is a fugitive."
 This chapter deals with this truth.
 The minutes and days you live are gone forever and each moment you are coming closer to the time of your death.
 The chapter is based on James 4:13-17.
 Please read that passage aloud.

-Come now, you who say, "Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit"-yet you do not know what tomorrow will bring.
-What is your life?
-For you are a mist that appears for a little time and then vanishes.
-Instead you ought to say, "If the Lord wills, we will live and do this or that."
-As it is, you boast in your arrogance.
+Come now, you who say, "Today or tomorrow we will go to such and such a city, spend a year there, buy and sell, and make a profit"; whereas you do not know what will happen tomorrow.
+For what is your life?
+It is even a vapor that appears for a little time and then vanishes away.
+Instead you ought to say, "If the Lord wills, we shall live and do this or that."
+But now you boast in your arrogance.
 All such boasting is evil.